Grace, Julia, Mia, and Simon - 2023

 • Specializes in grammatical guidance (if you have multilingual clients who specifically want to work on grammar, consider recommending them to MSS)

-Language to use when referring your UWC client to Multilingual Student Services
+Language you can use when referring your UWC client to Multilingual Student Services

-• Emphasize that the UWC and MSS are resources the student can use together!
+• Emphasize that the UWC and MSS are resources the student can use at the same time!

 • “We can keep working with you here at the Writing Center on your writing, and if you want to focus more on language as well you can also utilize Multilingual Student Services.
 These are complementary resources, so you’re welcome to work in both centers even in the same week!”